 - Entries close July 1st.
-Entry forms must be received in the Α fair office on or before July 1st for exhibitors to be able to bring static exhibits to the fair.
+Entry forms must be received in the fair office on or before July 1st for exhibitors to be able to bring static exhibits to the fair.
 No change in entries will be accepted after July 1st deadline.
-(If July 1st falls on a weekend, entries will be accepted at the Fair Office until the following Monday.) - в Important Date and Times.
-Photography and Fine Arts must be brought in to the fair between 3 p.m. and 6 p.m. on the Friday before the fair. - Important Date and Times: All other static exhibits are to be С brought in between 10:00 a.m. to 1:00 p.m. on the Saturday before the fair. - Pick up your entry tags at Fair Office July 16-18 or July 19 D (3-6pm) and July 20 (10am-1pm) in the area between the Congress Building and Home EC building(signage will point you to location). - Exhibits and Ribbons will be released on Sunday after the Е fair at 1-2:30 p.m.
+(If July 1st falls on a weekend, entries will be accepted at the Fair Office until the following Monday.) - Important Date and Times.
+Photography and Fine Arts must be brought in to the fair between 3 p.m. and 6 p.m. on the Friday before the fair. - Important Date and Times: All other static exhibits are to be brought in between 10:00 a.m. to 1:00 p.m. on the Saturday before the fair. - Pick up your entry tags at Fair Office July 15 17 or July 18 (3-6pm) and July 19 (10am-1pm) in the area between the Congress Building and Home EC building(signage will point you to location). - Exhibits and Ribbons will be released on Sunday after the fair at 1-2:30 p.m.
 Must bring claim ticket to project release.
 Awards and premiums will be forfeited if items are removed early.
-The Fair is not responsible for items left after 2:30 pm on Sunday. - All entry forms must be completely filled out legibly, or they F will not be accepted. - Limit ONE entry per class.
-Same item cannot be entered in G more than one class. - Youth cannot show a copy or duplicate item in both Open н Class and 4-H. Any 4-H'ers exhibiting in Open Class must fill out an Open Class Entry Form.
-Entry forms can be obtained at fair office. - Superintendent reserves the right to refuse any entry.
-Entries н will be limited to space available. - Decisions of the Judges are final, not all places awarded.
-J - Lenawee County Agricultural Society collectively, jointly or κ individually are not responsible for accidents, theft or injury to property and persons while on premises, but every precaution will be taken to protect exhibits. - Articles receiving 1st place at a previous Lenawee County L Fair are not eligible for competition. - Only properly entered items qualify for judging. М - Ν See specific rules under each department. - The Lenawee County Fair is a family oriented event.
-No 0 violent, risqué or nude material permitted.
+The Fair is not responsible for items left after 2:30 pm on Sunday. - All entry forms must be completely filled out legibly, or they will not be accepted. - Limit ONE entry per class.
+Same item cannot be entered in more than one class. - Youth cannot show a copy or duplicate item in both Open Class and 4-H. Any 4-H'ers exhibiting in Open Class must fill out an Open Class Entry Form.
+Entry forms can be obtained - Superintendent reserves the right to refuse any entry.
+Entries will be limited to space available. - Decisions of the Judges are final, not all places awarded. - Lenawee County Agricultural Society collectively, jointly or individually are not responsible for accidents, theft or injury to property and persons while on premises, but every precaution will be taken to protect exhibits. - Articles receiving 1st place at a previous Lenawee County Fair are not eligible for competition.
+This should not include consumable items such as vegetables, road side displays, baked goods, etc. - Only properly entered items qualify for judging. - See specific rules under each department. - The Lenawee County Fair is a family oriented event.
+No violent, risqué or nude material permitted.